Analyzing Differentiable Fuzzy Logic Operators: Implication

-$\dmp$ is the derivative with respect to the consequent and $\dmt$ is the derivative with respect to the \textit{negated} antecedent.
-We choose to take the derivative with respect to the negated antecedent as it makes it slightly easier to compare the two: all fuzzy implications are monotonically decreasing with respect to the antecedent.
+In this section, we choose to take the negation of the derivative with respect to the antecedent as it makes it easier to compare them: all fuzzy implications are monotonically decreasing with respect to the antecedent.